jhaumont/enter-the-daggerverse/runbooks/english/01-setup.md

 Codespace environnement can take few minutes.

 > [!TIP]
-> If the code space loading page is still displayed, ,scroll to bottom of [Codespace page](https://github.com/codespaces/)
+> If the code space loading page is still displayed, scroll to bottom of [Codespace page](https://github.com/codespaces/)
 > ![](../codespace-2.png)
 >
 > If status is `Active`, that means the codespace is ready, but web page is blocked maybe due to too many call from same IP addresses (in case of codelab with too many people).
 You can connect your local VSCode (from your computer) directly to codespace environnement.